isaac-weisberg/HalfFive/README.md

 Well, here, 2 observables are required to have the same scheduling in order for the code to compile, forcing the programmer to actually think how are they going to expect the sequences to behave.

 Changes in the execution context are performed in a fashion similar to Rx's `subscribeOn` and `observeOn` (but called different).

+And usage a `flatMap` operator commonly produces observables with the same scheduling as what you flat-map *into*.